Cincinnati-Design-LAB/architour/src/content/buildings/covington-and-cincinnati-suspension-bridge.md

   John A. Roebling (Chief Engineer)  Roebling also owned the wire company and the spinning machines that were used to create the steel suspension cables used on the bridge.
-significance: >-
-  At the time of construction, it was the longest suspension bridge in the world at 1057 feet.
-The bridge was a predecessor to the Brooklyn Bridge designed and built in 1883 by Roebling.
-Construction began before the beginning of the Civil War, and pressure to complete it increased due to fears of the Confederate Army launching attacks on the north.
-A pontoon bridge was constructed to facilitate military traffic in the short term, but the Confederate threat accelerated the flow of money from investors into the private company.
 historic_status: Listed in NRHP on May 15, 1975
 unique_features: >-
   Although the streets of Cincinnati and Covington align, the bridge was